apache/causeway-site/content/intro/getting-started/simpleapp-archetype.md

-Title: Simple Archetype
+Title: SimpleApp Archetype

 The quickest way to get started with Apache Isis is to run the simple archetype.
 This will generate a very simple one-class domain model, called `SimpleObject`, with a single property `name`.
 There is also a corresponding `SimpleObjectRepository` domain service.
 From this you can easily rename these initial classes, and extend to build up your own Isis domain application.

-If you want to see a more functionally complete example, also check out the [ToDo app (quickstart) archetype](quickstart-archetype.html); this will give you a good idea of what makes up a not-too-complex Isis application.
-In fact, we recommend that you run both archetypes: this simple archetype generates a very simple application for you to refactor and extend, while the ToDo app provides to guide your own development.
+If you want to see a more functionally complete example, also check out the [TodoApp archetype](todoapp-archetype.html); this will give you a good idea of what makes up a not-too-complex Isis application.
+In fact, we recommend that you run both archetypes: this archetype generates a very simple application for you to refactor and extend, while the ToDo app provides to guide your own development.

 ## Generating the App